USAA Long-Term Care Insurance: Review & Comparison

 Important Distinction: Stand-alone long-term care (LTC) insurance policies are also referred to as “traditional long-term care insurance” and provide more focused LTC benefits than hybrid policies.

-1. This Universal Life Insurance policy uses an accelerated death benefit rider.
+1. This Universal Life Insurance policy uses an accelerated death benefit rider (the core mechanism USAA uses to provide LTC benefits).

-2. The death benefit of the life insurance policy is also the long-term care benefit amount.
-If the death benefit is accelerated for long-term care expenses, the death benefit is reduced dollar for dollar, and the cash value is reduced proportionally.
+2. The death benefit of the life insurance policy also serves as the long-term care benefit — meaning any LTC withdrawals reduce the death benefit dollar for dollar.

 3. There is NO extension of benefits like most hybrid long-term care insurance policies.
 The accelerated death benefit rider only uses the death benefit to pay for long-term care expenses.